What kind of materials can Maslow cut?

 Maslow uses G-code which means it works with hundreds of different programs which handle dozens of file types.
-The most common file types we use are .DXF (Autocad) and .SVG (Adobe Illustrator).
+The most common file types we use are .DXF (Autocad) and .SVG (Adobe Illustrator), which need to be converted into G-Code (.NC file type) in order to be read by Maslow's software, called Ground Control.
 Check out the website www.makercam.com to play around with cutting something out from a .SVG file.

 What kind of end mill should I use?